 Does Forex and CFD trading have the same fees?

 In general, the trading fee structures for Forex and CFD (Contract for Difference) trading are quite similar.
-The key difference between Forex and CFD trading in terms of fees is the presence of dividend adjustments in CFD trading.
-This is specific to CFDs that represent shares or indices.
+The key difference between Forex and CFD trading in terms of fees is the presence of dividend Forex and CFD trading do not have identical fee structures and differ in specific cost components that affect overall trading expenses.
+Both financial instruments share certain core fee elements, but CFDs introduce additional charges.

 Does long and short positions have the same cost?